Pre Departure Information

 Most things you will need are available in the tourist hub of Thamel, in Kathmandu, so don’t worry too much about getting everything before you depart your home country.
 Save your pre-departure time for saying goodbyes and packing what you have, not for running around doing last minute things!

-However, there are a few things to consider when packing:
+There are a few other things to consider when packing:

 What time of year and where are you volunteering?